jayinatlanta/beachdAI/readme.md

     \</\>
 ) : ... }

-#### **Code Deep Dive: The Kotlin Bridge in WearableBridgeService.kt**
+Code Deep Dive: The Kotlin Bridge in WearableBridgeService.kt

-The companion app runs a tiny local web server, listening for status updates from the browser extension.
+This bridge is part of a BeachdAI companion app installed on an Android phone that’s also running the BeachdAI extension in Edge.
+Specifically, the companion contains a native Android service that runs a tiny local web server, listening for status updates from the browser extension.
 This is a brilliant and robust way to escape the browser sandbox.
 // Snippet from the WebServer inner class
 private inner class WebServer : NanoHTTPD(8080) {
     override fun serve(session: IHTTPSession): Response {